adam-osusky/wir/README.md

 ## Getting started
+This projected was developed with Python 3.11.3 version.

 To set up this web application, follow these steps:

 1. Clone this repository and install the required dependencies.